-Cohutta Wilderness: Jacks River Trail Professional Review and Guide
+Cohutta Wilderness: Jacks River Trail Professional Guide

 "A massive amount of timber was pulled from the Cohutta Wilderness in the 1900s, with four logging camp employing 300 to 400 men.
 The effort grew so intense that when logging began along Jacks River in 1929, a railway was built to carry out the lumber.
 By the late 1930s, the tracks were removed, and now all that remains are a few stone supports and scattered scraps of wood and metal.